ConsenSysMesh/stow-js/README.md

 1. `Object` - An instantiated web3 API object
 1. `Object` - (Optional) Constructor options

 - `hubAddress`: `String` - Address of the LinniaHub.
-If not specified, Linnia Javascript API will attempt to find the address of the deployed LinniaHub on the network defined in `web3`.
+If not specified, library will use the address of the latest version of the contract deployed on the network.
 - `tokenAddress`:`String` - Address of the LinniaToken.
-The Ropsten testnet Contract address is `0x4cdfbdec0aa003116bf030f249a8a7285cd6a184`
+If not specified, library will use the address of the latest version of the contract deployed on the network.
 ### Example

 ```javascript